Institute Woods, Rogers Refuge, Princeton Battlefield

 Turn left and take Trolley Track back to the mowed trails near Clarke House and return to the parking lot.

-Use our Swinging Bridge Interactive Map to follow along on your phone, or print a larger version of our Swinging Bridge Trail Map.
+Use our Swinging Bridge Interactive Map to follow along on your phone or get our downloadable guide with a detailed map.

 Hiked: 9/15/19.
 Trail Blog: “Hiking to the Swinging Bridge in Princeton, New Jersey